palaiTB/Vartta/readme.txt

-This is a PHP based web application development framework created by Ashwini Rath of BATOI Systems (P) Limited.
+This is a PHP based web application development framework created using OSF.
 Batoi Open Source framework encompasses the multi-tier architecture of web, and enables entreprise-grade web application development really fast and easy. for more details about the framework, please visit its home page at https://www.batoi.com/framework

 TECHNOLOGIES
 -------------